Interview guides are documents used to conduct behavioural interviews that include three sections:

 Start typing in the name of the job and select it in the drop-down OR click Browse Jobs to open the Advanced Search.
 Select a group in the first drop-down.
 Select one job to assess and click the close icon on the top right of the window.
 Then click Next.

 The name is created automatically from the job name.
 Enter a description.

 Select the default document as the introduction or select one you've created yourself.
 To learn more about creating your own documents, read the Edit or create content documents article.

 Select the Interview Guide Rating Scale in the scale drop-down.

 Leave the Auto-Publish switch turned on if you want other users to access the guide once you've finished creating it.
 Turn this switch off to keep your guide private.
 You can always change the status of a guide after it's created.
 Then click Next.

 Step 8.
 Add questions

-Point to the gear icon and choose Add Job-Related Questions.
-Click the plus icon on a competency to show the questions and selected the ones you want to include.
-Then scroll to the bottom of the window and click Add.
+Click Add Job-Related Questions.
+Click a group to expand it and select the questions to include.
+Click Add.
 Back on the underlying page, click Finish.

 Step 9.
 Create probes

 Clicking Finish opens the Edit Interview Guide page.
 Scroll to the Interview Questions table.
-Point to a question gear icon and choose Create Probes.
+Point to a question 3-dot icon and and choose Create Probes.
 Enter the probes you want to add in the text box and click Create.